The Blair Witch Project: Box office

 The film earned $1.5 million from 27 theaters in its opening weekend, with a per-screen average of $56,002.
-The film expanded nationwide in its third weekend and grossed $29.2 million from 1,101 locations, placing at number two in the United States box office, surpassing the science fiction horror film Deep Blue Sea but behind Runaway Bride.
+The film expanded nationwide in its third weekend and grossed $29.2 million from 1,101 locations, placing at number two in the United States box office, behind only Runaway Bride.
 The film expanded further to 2,142 theaters and again finished in second place with a gross of $24.3 million in its fourth weekend, behind The Sixth Sense.
 The film dropped out of the top-ten list in its 10th weekend and by the end of its theatrical run, the film grossed $140.5 million in the US and Canada and grossed $108.1 million in other territories, for a worldwide gross of $248.6 million (over 4,000 times its original budget).
-The Blair Witch Project was the 10th highest-grossing film in the US in 1999, and has earned the reputation of becoming a sleeper hit.
+It became the highest-grossing film to be picked up at a film festival, until it was surpassed by Obsession in 2026.
+The Blair Witch Project was the 10th highest-grossing film in the United States in 1999, and has earned the reputation of becoming a sleeper hit.
 In Italy it set an opening weekend record for a US film.

 Because the filming was done by the actors using hand-held cameras, much of the footage is shaky, especially the final sequence in which a character is running down a set of stairs with the camera.
 Some audience members experienced motion sickness and vomited as a result.